East Kilbride: Geography

 Hamilton, the administrative headquarters for South Lanarkshire Council, is about 5 mi east of East Kilbride.
 The A725 road linking the towns also passes Blantyre and one of the University of the West of Scotland campuses, with links to Bothwell, Motherwell and ultimately to the M74 and M8 motorways.

-The nearest Glasgow district of Castlemilk is about 3 mi northwest, with the Cathkin Braes, farmland and the village of Carmunnock in between; a bypass (the B766) has been built in recent years to remove Glasgow traffic from Carmunnock.
+The nearest Glasgow district of Castlemilk is about 3 mi northwest, with the Cathkin Braes, farmland and the village of Carmunnock in between; a bypass (the B766) was built in 1988 to remove Glasgow traffic from Carmunnock.
 Rutherglen and Cambuslang lie about the same distance to the north-east and are linked to East Kilbride via the dual carriageway A749 road which continues into Glasgow.

 Clarkston and Busby are also about 3 mi northwest via the A727 road, with Thorntonhall much closer.
 Eaglesham lies about 3 mi west of East Kilbride centre; the Glasgow Southern Orbital, another modern bypass which is part of the A726 road, keeps East Kilbride traffic heading for the M77 motorway away from Eaglesham and Newton Mearns.

 The closest town to the south of East Kilbride is Strathaven, about 7 mi away via another section of the A726.
 The majority of land in the area in between is taken up by Whitelee Wind Farm on the moorland hills to the southwest, including Elrig close to where one of the principal feeder burns of the Calder Water originates.
 The Calder itself flows northwards past East Kilbride adjacent to Blantyre, before joining the River Clyde opposite Daldowie near Newton.